iotaledger/iota-wiki/shimmer/develop/nodes/become-a-node-operator.md

 ## Choosing a Node Software

-To join an IOTA network, you need to run one of the available node softwares.
+To join the Shimmer network, you need to run one of the available node softwares.
 For a description of each node software as well as links to guides and tutorials for running them, see [Node software](./node-software).

 ## Enable Remote Proof of Work